 U.S. Ends Funding for U.N.
-Reproductive Health Agency
+Reproductive-Health Agency

-The U.S. will discontinue funding for the U.N. agency that deals with family planning and reproductive health, claiming that its operations violate an anti-abortion policy enacted by the Trump administration.
+The U.S. will discontinue funding for the U.N. agency that deals with family planning and reproductive health, claiming that its operations violate an antiabortion policy enacted by the Trump Administration.

-Reuters reports that the State Department issued a letter to the Senate Foreign Relations Committee on Monday announcing that it will no longer fund the UNFPA, which provides maternal and child health services in more than 150 countries worldwide.
+Reuters reports that the State Department issued a letter to the Senate Foreign Relations Committee on Monday announcing that it will no longer fund the U.N.
+Population Fund (UNFPA), which provides maternal- and child-health services in more than 150 countries worldwide.

 The letter said the decision was reached because the agency “supports, or participates in the management of, a program of coercive abortion or involuntary sterilization” in China, a claim that the UNFPA calls “erroneous.”